matthewsides/Networking/README.md

 ### Network Architecture

 The networks layout utilises the star topology, leaving one central hub acting as a conduit to transmit messages.Which in this instance is a switch.
-Each of the networks physical hardware is connected using standard copper wiring,
+Each of the networks physical hardware is connected using standard copper wiring and both local area networks are capable of cross network communication using a router as a gateway.
+Moreover each network includes an access point and is capable of connecting wireless devices if necessary.
+Both networks are mirrored including one server and three PC's each, each set to be configured using a DCHP IP address taking from a pool with a pre-set range, exempt the server which will use a static IP.

 ![Alt text](https://github.com/matthewsides/Networking/blob/master/Network_Diagram.png?raw=true "Optional Title")